Villages to visit in Provence, South of France (57)

 Arles, Capital city of the Camargue region, the meeting place for photography, music and bullfights… A city of art and history with its ancient city center and roman monuments.

-Aubignan is a relatively small village in the Vaucluse department of the Provence-Alpes Cote d’Azur region of southern France.
-A host of unforgettable experiences are on offer throughout the area, with abundant nature and world-class historical sites.
+Aubignan is a small village in the Vaucluse in Provence-Alpes-Côte d'Azur.
+The region offers a multitude of unforgettable experiences thanks to abundant nature and well-known historical sites.

 The magnificent, ancient town of Avignon, France, is simply beautiful.
 There are fantastic attractions everywhere in Avignon.
 Avignon heart of Provence, the wonderful papal city, the historical city center and the breath-taking papal palace.
 You shouldn't visit the Vaucluse without a visit to Avignon ...